-"You think it's a fucking library in here?"
+“You think it’s a f*cking library in here?”
 Tony asks, standing up.
-I pull him away from the guy and act like he's gonna be really threatening.
+I pull him away from the guy and act like he’s gonna be really threatening.

 Tony used to get beat up everyday after school until he cut his hair real short, got this leather jacket with zippers all over it, tore up his tee shirts, and started wearing Levi’s with straight legs.
 He even learned how to break off the sharp end of a safety pin so that it looks like it’s going through his cheek.
 People are scared to come too close to him, but there are some guys who drive down Northern sometimes and toss bottles at him, screaming “Punk!”

 Outside, the night air is waiting all big and silent.
 But the electricity followed.
 Maybe it’s something stuck to the bottom of my shoe.
 I take a deep breath, and the charge weakens.

 “Better?”
 Tony asks.

 “A little,” I answer.